sacmwg/draft-ietf-sacm-architecture-redux/draft-ietf-sacm-arch.md

 ### Manager
 The Manager acts as the control plane for the SACM ecosystem; a sort of high level component capable of coordinating the actions, notifications, and events between components.
 The manager controls the administrative interfaces with the various components of the ecosystem, acting as the central point to which all other components will register and advertise their capabilities.
 It is the responsibility of the manager to control a component’s access to the ecosystem, maintain an inventory of components attached to the ecosystem, and to initiate the various workflows involved in the collection and/or evaluation of posture attributes.

 The manager should maintain the master set of capabilities that can be supported within the ecosystem.
 These are the various collection, evaluation, and persistence capabilities with which components may register.
-The manager is responsible for assigning topics for each of the capabilities that are supported, as registering components subsequently subscribe to, or configure service handlers for, those topics.
+The manager MAY be responsible for assigning topics for each of the capabilities that are supported, as registering components subsequently subscribe to, or configure service handlers for, those topics.

 The manager may act as the user interface to the ecosystem, providing user dashboards, inventories, component management, or operational controls within the boundary of responsibility.